 Recommended order of certification

-I admit that I followed an unconventional order to the exams, but again, I have a lot of experience with AWS.
-When people ask my advice, I suggest the following order because a fair amount of the content is duplicated, and each exam builds on the previous one.
+I admit that I followed an unconventional order to the exams, but I have a lot of experience with AWS.
+Therefore, when people ask my advice, I suggest the following order because a fair amount of the content is duplicated, and each exam builds on the previous one.

 - Cloud Practitioner